giuseppetrivi/telegram-bot-basic-project-structure/README.md

 <!-- TOC --><a name="the-hookphp-file"></a>
 ### The `hook.php` file
 This file is an example of a standard file to be used as "access point" of the Telegram Bot requests.
-The URL of this file should be setted as webhook of the Telegram Bot (with the API call [`setWebhook`](https://core.telegram.org/bots/api#setwebhook)). </br>
+The URL of this file should be set as webhook of the Telegram Bot (with the API call [`setWebhook`](https://core.telegram.org/bots/api#setwebhook)). </br>

 <!-- TOC --><a name="class-baseentity"></a>
 ### Class `BaseEntity`